-While blockchain can store data, it cannot store the full game content database for both cost and performance reason.
-A game processes a lot of data rapidly during gameplay, and much of the data is transient (or short lived) until the game session is over.
+While blockchain can store data, it cannot store the full game content database for both cost and performance reasons.
+A game processes a lot of data rapidly during gameplay, and much of the data is transient (or short-lived) until the game session is over.
 Thus, it's not technically feasible to utilize blockchain as a full database.

 Our solution will use the blockchain to provide escrow service where gamers can use for changing ownership, and the smart contract will guarantee item delivery and payment.

 The subsequent diagram describes the flow for a gamer who wishes to list a game item for sale.
 In this use case, the game service simply allows a request from the gamer to place the item into a vault or bank, or a similar storage structure, for escrow when creating and deploying a smart contract for listing the item in the blockchain.

 Once the listing smart contract is created on the blockchain, any gamer with FLIP can purchase the item using his wallet.